keithbuhler/keithbuhler.github.io/_posts/2017-06-07-classical-education-updates.md

 >We stand against many of the trends that have overtaken American education for the sake of providing something increasingly rare: an education that is good for its own sake.
 At Founders Classical Academy, we believe that a liberal education in the sciences and the humanities is inherently good—something worth having apart from the many good things that can come from it.

+Congratulations to Founders and bravo for executing this mission for the good of its students and the good of society.
+To learn more, [explore their website.](https://responsiveed.com/foundersleander)